What has happened on the A82/A85?

 Yes.
 The ASC system works 24/7 in all weathers and uses infrared illumination when it’s dark.
 This ‘invisible’ light means the roads don’t need lighting for the cameras to be effective and it is a safer way to operate the system.

-As with all safety cameras in this section of the network, this ASC system will be operated by the East Safety Camera Unit.
+As with all safety cameras in this section of the network, this ASC system is being operated by Police Scotland's East Safety Camera Unit.

 Is this a mechanism to generate additional revenue from speeding offences?

 No. The A82/A85 ASC scheme will result in better speed limit compliance, fewer camera detections and ultimately fewer fines for drivers.

 How will the success of the ASC scheme be measured?